What is an Oxides of Nitrogen (NOx) Sensor?

 - Fuel additives

 While tempting promises are made by fuel additive manufactures for “improving” engine performance (cleaner cylinders/valves, enhanced compression, increased power), additives can damage probes, SCR systems or cause leaking injectors.
 Additives should be avoided and use only quality diesel fuels.

 Preventative NOx Sensor Maintenance

 Often large fleets that have their own maintenance departments will develop a data base of maintenance requirements based upon recommended replacement intervals, such as oil and filter changes or component failures.
 This then becomes the basis for determining predictive failure rates and preventative maintenance schedules for such things as brakes, tires, alternators, head lamps, etc. and NOx sensors.
 The objective is to maximize asset utilization by anticipating when something is about to disable a vehicle and “fixing” the issue before it happens.

 How Long Does a NOx Sensor Last?

-The life span of a NOx sensor is typically between 50,000 and 60,000 miles with engine operating conditions having an impact on longevity.
+The life span of a NOx sensor is typically between 100,000 to 150,000 miles with engine operating conditions having an impact on longevity.
 If the probe is subjected to excessive operating temperatures, the sensor’s “element” (the part that converts NOx concentrations in the exhaust stream into voltage signals) can become degraded or non-functioning.
 Other life shortening conditions include unburned fuel or carbon in the exhaust stream “fouling” the probe.
 Excessive water in the exhaust stream is another cause and results from high humidity in the intake air as well as combustion byproduct of burning hydrocarbon fuels.

 Why Do NOx Sensors Cost So Much?